dasizis/FEWD_Projects/README.md

 ## Project 4

-Get to 100 - A simple math game. implemented using react.
+Get to 100 - A simple math game. built using React.

 *screenshot*